Frank-Pechar/css-natours/README.md

 - responsive images using HTML srcset, sizes, picture, and source elements
 - responsive images using multiple conditional CSS media queries for screen size and resolution
 - responsive font sizes based on percentage of user agent font-size
-- created old style float grid system (flexbox and grid used in other projects)
 - built 2-sided rotating cards using perspective, backface-visibility, overflow: hidden
 - CSS only popup modal using :target pseudo-class
 - @mixin, @include, @if, @content, @media to simplify using media query breakpoints